 McCormick Lounge, Coffey Hall, Lake Shore Campus

-Professor emeritus Andrew McKenna will give a lecture on his volunteer work teaching two writing-intensive literature courses at Stateville Correctional Center.
-He will further discuss how René Girard's sacrificial theory of cultural organization illuminates the links between Western literary masterpieces and the canon of African-American literature.
+Professor emeritus Andrew McKenna delivered a lecture on his volunteer work teaching two writing-intensive literature courses at Stateville Correctional Center.
+He discussed how René Girard's sacrificial theory of cultural organization illuminates the links between Western literary masterpieces and the canon of African-American literature.